 The Board shall notify the Clerk of the adjoining municipality of the pendency of any application or request concerning any project of any site in which: (1 any portion of the property affected by a decision of the Board is within 500 feet of the adjoining municipality; (2 a significant portion of the traffic to the completed project will use streets within the adjoining municipality to enter or exit the site; (3 a significant portion of the sewer or water drainage from the project on the site will flow through and significantly impact the drainage or sewer within the adjoining municipality; or (4 water runoff from the improved site will impact streets or other municipal or private property within the adjoining municipality.
-Such notice shall be made by registered mail and shall be mailed within seven (7) days of the date of receipt of the application or site plan and no hearing shall be held on the application or site plan until after the adjoining municipality has received such notice.
-A representative from the adjoining municipality may appear and be heard at any hearing on any such application or site plan.
+Such notice shall be made by registered mail and shall be mailed within seven (7) days of the date of receipt of the application or site plan and no hearing shall be held on the application or site plan until after the adjoining municipality may appear and be heard at any hearing on any such application or site plan.
 (P.A.
 87-307)